Motorola 68000 series: Uses

-Today, these systems are either end-of-line (in the case of the Atari), or are using different processors (in the case of Macintosh, Amiga, Sun, and SGI).
-Since these platforms had their peak market share in the 1980s, their original manufacturers either no longer support an operating system for this hardware or are out of business.
-However, the Linux, NetBSD and OpenBSD operating systems still include support for 68000 processors.

-The 68000 processors were also used in the Sega Genesis (Mega Drive) and SNK Neo Geo consoles as the main CPU.
-Other consoles such as the Sega Saturn used the 68000 for audio processing and other I/O tasks, while the Atari Jaguar included a 68000 which was intended for basic system control and input processing, but due to the Jaguar's unusual assortment of heterogeneous processors was also frequently used for running game logic.
-Many arcade boards also used 68000 processors including boards from Capcom, SNK, and Sega.

 Microcontrollers derived from the 68000 family have been used in a huge variety of applications.
-For example, CPU32 and ColdFire microcontrollers have been manufactured in the millions as automotive engine controllers.
+CPU32 and ColdFire microcontrollers have been manufactured in the millions as automotive engine controllers.

 Many proprietary video editing systems used 68000 processors, such as the MacroSystem Casablanca, which was a black box with an easy to use graphic interface (1997).
 It was intended for the amateur and hobby videographer market.
 It is also worth noting its earlier, bigger and more professional counterpart, the "DraCo" (1995).
 The groundbreaking Quantel Paintbox series of early based 24-bit paint and effects system was originally released in 1981 and during its lifetime it used nearly the entire range of 68000 family processors, with the sole exception of the 68060, which was never implemented in its design.
-Another contender in the video arena, the Abekas 8150 DVE system, used the 680EC30, and the Trinity Play, later renamed Globecaster, uses several 68030s.
+Another contender in the video arena, the Abekas 8150 DVE system, used the 680EC30, and the Play Trinity, later renamed Globecaster, uses several 68030s.
 The Bosch FGS-4000/4500 Video Graphics System manufactured by Robert Bosch Corporation, later BTS (1983), used a 68000 as its main processor; it drove several others to perform 3D animation in a computer that could easily apply Gouraud and Phong shading.
 It ran a modified Motorola VERSAdos operating system.